Gimligili/Sokoban.Java/README.md

 The Sokoban game is a challenging and enjoyable puzzle game that requires strategy and planning to solve.
 With its multiple levels, undo feature, and sound effects, it provides hours of entertainment for players of all ages.
 Thank you for considering this game for your entertainment needs.

 This README file was created with the help of ChatGPT, an AI language model trained by OpenAI.
 The content was based on the original report written by myself for a Software Engineering lab.
 Thank you ChatGPT for your contribution!

+## License

+This project is licensed under the terms of the MIT License with Attribution.
+See [LICENSE](LICENSE) for more information.